 Another great feature of the Foonf is it’s super narrow.
 The base of the seat measures only 13 inches, which the widest part is 17 inches.
 This can make it ideal for a three across when needed and the higher base helps if you need to buckle in boosters next to it.
 Need more help with three across, Your Guide to Three Across may help.

 Important Information: Where to find

 FAA Approval The Clek Foonf is FAA approved.
-However, at 38 lbs. with all the pieces attached, it’s not the easiest to travel with.
+However, at 38 pounds with all the pieces attached, it’s not the easiest to travel with.
 The Clek Weelee below can help though if you need to take your Foonf on a trip!

 Expiration The Clek Foonf has a 9 year expiration.
 The sticker with the date of manufacture can be found on the back bottom of the seat, just above the FAA stickers.

 The Foonf is FAA approved and one of the available accessories for the Foonf is called the Weelee.
 It is Clek’s universal travel bag designed to protect your car seat from damage while traveling.
 While checking a car seat as luggage, or gate checking, is never recommended, the Weelee bag makes it easy to transport such a heavy seat through a busy airport.
 It then folds compactly to fit in an overhead compartment on a plane.
-You can purchase it at Amazon.com.

 Another accessory includes the Clek Foonf Drink-Thingy Cup Holder.
 It comes in black or white and works on both the Foonf and the Fllo.
 It can be used both rear facing and forward facing.
 You just have to be mindful of the shoulder belt if using the seat belt for rear facing installation.
 It’s also dishwasher safe.
 My favorite words when it comes to anything that holds food!